Sir-Hamxza/X-Flooder/README.md

 ## USAGE OPTIONS [Termux] :

-### If there is an issue in this tool, contact us on Instagram @sir.zebit or in telegram @zebit_leford
+### If there is an issue in this tool, contact us on Instagram @fr.hamxa or in telegram @AlAhadOwner
 <p style="color:purple"><b>Connect With Us:</b></p>